 Pure Cotton with a Berry on Top: The Legacies of Chuck Berry and James Cotton

 Only a few days after the passing of James Cotton, one of the country's greatest blues harmonica players, we lost one of our greatest songwriters, Chuck Berry.
-They represent two of a small cadre of artists who in the 1950s electrified the country's musical imaginary.
+They represent two of a small cadre of artists who in the 1950s electrified the country's musical imagination.

 Their early lives were marked with struggle.
 Although born into a middle-class family in St. Louis, Missouri, in 1926, Berry and his family were forced to endure the hardships of second-class citizenship in a highly segregated city.
 Berry eventually quit high school and as a teen got into legal trouble with friends, landing three years in a reformatory.